 “It’s very vague on what I can use it for.
 Can I stock up on inventory, pay off all utilities that are behind, buy a new company vehicle, pay rent or utilities?”

-Many business owners have never used a government loan program like this before and they are worried about the possible consequences of using their EIDL funds incorrectly.
+Many business owners, including the sole proprietors and independent contractors who got these loans, have never used a government loan program like this before and are worried about the possible consequences of using their EIDL funds incorrectly.
 They also correctly observe that the guidance isn’t exactly crystal clear, and is especially confusing for independent contractors and the self-employed who may have limited knowledge of small business accounting and terms like working capital that are often associated with financial statements.

-In this article we’ll discuss some popular questions we’ve received from EIDL applicants to our articles Frequently Asked Questions about EIDLs and 5 Reasons You May Want to Reconsider An EIDL Loan, as well as in the Facebook group, Business Loan Insight Financing Hub – PPP, EIDL and More on Facebook, where these loans have been a popular topic of discussion.
+In this article we’ll discuss some popular questions we’ve received from EIDL applicants to our EIDL loan guides, including Frequently Asked Questions about EIDLs and 5 Reasons You May Want to Reconsider An EIDL Loan, as well as in the Facebook group, Business Loan Insight Financing Hub – PPP, EIDL and More on Facebook, where these loans have been a popular topic of discussion.
 We have edited some of these questions for clarity.

 Questions we’ll tackle here include whether you can use EIDL to: